-Figure 6.
+Figure 9.
 Vaccination coverage by sub-population (60+ and health care workers) for COVAX concerted support countries

-Source: WHO CRD, data updated July 21, 2022 As more of the global population completes primary vaccination, and as protection wanes with time, it is also important to track progress in administering booster doses.
-Policies on boosters and which populations are eligible for them vary by country and are not easily tracked, but WHO does provide data on the number of boosters administered per 100 people (Figure 7.1).
+As more of the global population completes primary vaccination, and as protection wanes with time, it is also important to track progress in administering booster doses.
+Policies on boosters and which populations are eligible for them vary by country and are not easily tracked, but WHO does provide data on the number of boosters administered per 100 people (Figure 10.1).

 This metric is more appropriate for boosters than percent of population since some countries are already offering 2nd or 3rd boosters to eligible individuals, depending on national policy.
 However, similar trends are emerging with boosters as with primary vaccination coverage.

-More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 7.2).
+More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 10.2).
 However, since the last update, there has been an increase in the number of booster doses administered across all income levels.
 Continued roll out of primary doses in many lower-income countries may explain some of the difference in booster coverage, however inconsistent booster policies across countries creates an additional challenge to drawing insights from this metric.

-Figure 7.1.
+Figure 10.1.
 COVID-19 booster doses administered per 100 persons and total COVID-19 booster doses administered

-Source: WHO CRD and OWID, data updated July 25, 2022 Note: WHO data was unavailable and supplemented with data from OWID for the following countries: Hong Kong, Macao, Montenegro, Russia, Serbia, Switzerland, Turkey, and the United Kingdom.
+Source: WHO CRD and OWID, data updated September 1, 2022

+Note: WHO data was unavailable and supplemented with data from OWID for the following countries: Hong Kong, Macao, Montenegro, Russia, Serbia, Turkey, and the United Kingdom

-Figure 7.2.
-Average number of COVID-19 booster doses administered per 100 persons by
+Figure 10.2.
+Average number of COVID-19 booster doses administered per 100 persons by income category Income Group

-Source: WHO CRD, data updated July 25, 2022

-Lower Middle Income Countries Upper Middle Income Countries

-Low Income Countries

-Challenges to Reaching Coverage Goals